tbonald/paris/README.md

 ![Alt text](images/dendrogram.png)

-Extraction of the top clustering from the dendrogram
+Extraction of the top clustering(s) from the dendrogram

 ```python